Resolutions of ideals of six fat points in P^2: Introduction

-We begin with a brief description and history of the problem we are interested in here, using terminology familiar to experts.
-Those readers not already familiar with the jargon can rest easy, since we will recall what the terms mean in the paragraphs that follow.
+We begin by describing the problem we solve here, using terminology familiar to experts.
+Those readers not already familiar with the jargon can rest easy, since we will recall what the terms mean in section \ref{bkgd}.

+Given general points $p_1,\ldots,p_n$ of \pr2 and arbitrary positive integers $m_i$, it is an open problem to determine the graded Betti numbers for the minimal free resolution of the ideal $I(Z)$ of the fat point subscheme $Z=m_1p_1+\cdots+m_np_n$.
+It is even an open problem to determine just the Hilbert function of $I(Z)$.
+Partly because of the difficulty of these problems and because a standard approach to them involves considering special configurations of points, and partly because of the intrinsic interest, there has been growing interest in these problems not only for general points but also when the points need not be general, both in the plane and in higher dimensions (see, for example, \cite{refBGVTone}, \cite{refBGVTtwo}, \cite{refCat}, \cite{refFHL}, \cite{reffranc}, \cite{refGMS}, \cite{refGVT}, \cite{refGVTb}, \cite{refTAMS}, \cite{refBHProc}, \cite{refARS}, \cite{refFreeRes}, \cite{refHR}).